LateefAdeleke/lateefadeleke.github.io/index.md

 - **June 2025 —** Organized training on documentation methods in Nigeria.
 - **June 2025 —** Awarded the Donald M. and Janet C. Barnard Fellowship
 - **May 2025 —** Attended ELDP's Language Documentation Training in Berlin.
-- **May 2025 —** Presented at the 56th ACAL at the University of Minnesota.
+- **May 2025 —** Presented at the 56th ACAL, University of Minnesota.
 - **April 2025 —** Awarded the ELDP's Individual Graduate Scholarship to Document Uneme Iron Technology.